 An Important Voice in Dementia Care: Dr. Danielle N. Ramsden Endorses Purple Flag

-Purple Flag Excellence in Dementia Care™ is an accreditation program developed to recognize excellence and drive continuous improvement in the quality of services provided by those who care for individuals living with Alzheimer’s disease and other dementias.
+Established in 2019 through a collaboration between the Institute for Senior Living Education (ISLE) and the Connecticut assisted Living Association (CALA), Purple Flag Excellence in Dementia Care™ is an accreditation program developed to recognize excellence and drive continuous improvement in the quality of services provided by those who care for individuals living with Alzheimer’s disease and other dementias.
 Upon approval, providers receive the distinctive purple flag as a symbol that communicates their commitment to leadership in the field of memory care.

 “I first became aware of the Purple Flag Excellence in Dementia Care accreditation years ago via my work at The Greens at Greenwich,” she said.
 “It was one of the first assisted living facilities in Connecticut to participate in the program, and having never heard of Purple Flag before that, I was naturally curious.
 As a physician whose patients are all assisted living residents, I find this accreditation to be an extra layer of reassurance to families that their chosen assisted living community has a genuine commitment to the dementia care of their loved ones.”